Quit Spending Money on Plumbers! Do-it-yourself Fix Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-You will need a few indispensable tools like a plunger, adjustable wrench, pipe wrench, Teflon tape and a screwdriver.
+There are a few important tools, such as a plunger, adjustable wrench pipe wrench, Teflon tape, and an screwdriver.

 Is DIY plumbing safe?